-Participants discussed how improving the delivery of goods and services to local residents (aka, "community functioning") prior to a disaster could reap rewards today and help the community bounce forward post-event (aka, be "resilient").
-Using a tool or "rubric" developed by a mix of stakeholders and academic experts, the participants assessed how well the community currently meets residents' everyday needs.
+Participants discussed the ways in which social networks between individuals, neighbors, organizations, and governments, and the degree of connection create a sense of belongingness among residents (aka, "social capital and cohesion" prior to a disaster could reap rewards today and help the community bounce forward post-event (aka, be ''resilient'').
+Using a tool or ''rubric'' developed by a mix of stakeholders and academic experts, the participants assessed how well the community currently meets residents' everyday needs.
 They then used this information to draft a plan on how to strengthen this collective trait and, as a result, positively influence resilience.